isaacnmm/pestpolicy-hugo2XX/content/posts/best-wireless-pc-controller/index.md

 - Long battery life
 - Easy to set up
 - Ergonomic and comfortable build
-- Highly computable with all games marked*Windows LIVE.�*
+- Highly computable with all games marked*Windows LIVE.*
 Cons:
 - No manual power off allowance

 ### [2.
 Logitech Gamepad F710  Wireless](https://www.amazon.com/dp/B0041RR0TW/?tag=p-policy-20)
 Logitech Gamepad F710  Wireless adopted the layout of the Dual Shock II pad, both width and weight, and controls that are compatible with the Xbox 360.
 Unique Features - Controls are customizable, Vibration feedback through double vibration motors, Fast wireless connectivity - 2.4 GHz.
 Has wide games support and supports complete wireless functionality.
-It has a small plug and plays receiver.�It has both DirectInput and Xinput support, Dual vibration motors, two analog sticks, and a Dpad.
+It has a small plug and plays receiver.It has both DirectInput and Xinput support, Dual vibration motors, two analog sticks, and a Dpad.
 You can use the Profiler software to customize the controls.
 The wireless Logitech Gamepad F710 is a reliable controller that has both the DirectInput and Xinput modes.
 For your Best Wireless Controller for PC Gaming needs, the Logitech Gamepad F710 is favorably compatible with Windows XP up to Windows 8.
 Further, the Controller comes with a long-lasting battery, R and L triggers, R and L buttons, two analog sticks, and a Dpad.
 It has a 2.4 GHz wireless connection that will allow the device to achieve optimum performance in your gaming.